FAQ

 For crowns that were damaged in shipping, or that you're concerned about the quality of, I will accept returns within 14 days of your receiving them.
 I will email you a pre-paid shipping label, and then you will receive a refund, minus the original shipping fees, as soon as I receive the returned crowns.
 I will not issue a refund for crowns received past the 14 day cut-off.

-If you would like to return a set becuase you changed your mind, you are resonable for the cost of return postage.
+If you would like to return a set because you changed your mind, you are responsible for the cost of return postage.
 Again, I require crowns to be returned within 14 days.
 You'll receive a refund, less postage, as soon as I receive the returned crowns.
 I will not issue a refund for crowns received past the 14 day cut-off.

 Returns are absolutely NOT accepted on custom crowns and custom engraved crowns.
 If you have a customized crown that needs some additional attention, please let me know and I'll make all the necessary repairs ASAP.